-A. The purpose of this Procurement Guideline ("Guideline") is to provide guidance and detailed procedures concerning procurement methods, administration, award and management.
-This Guideline applies to the Tennessee Board of Regents (TBR) System.
-For procurements that result in contract documents, the Contract Policy No. \\\\\ and Contracts Guideline shall apply.
+A. The purpose of this section is to provide guidance and detailed procedures concerning procurement methods, administration, award and management.
+This applies to the Tennessee Board of Regents (TBR)

+System.
+For procurements that result in contract documents, the Contract Policy No. 1:03:02:15 and Contracts Guideline G-030 shall apply.